nizwant/cloud_computing_project/README.md

 - *algorithm* that finds similarity between audio tracks (core, this will take most of the time)
 - *a web interface* that allows for recording of the audio (or adding it as a file) and transforms it into a simplified spectrogram.
 Then, query it against the dataset (how do you do it in the browser?
 You might as well send audio to the server, but it is expensive and ineffective.
 Also, privacy is a key factor).
 For sure, FFmpeg will be useful
-- *crawler* that processes songs, so to simplify this step, I would use **static lists of the top 1000 songs of all time and a list of all Tylor Swift songs**, but then it needs to read them (from YouTube, I guess) and preprocess them and add it to the database
+- *crawler* that processes songs, so to simplify this step, I would use **static lists of the top 10000 songs of all time and a list of all Taylor Swift songs**, but then it needs to read them (from YouTube, I guess) and preprocess them and add it to the database
 - *database* that stores crawled songs (it does not store the songs, only the fingerprint and the metadata - I think it might be relational db; maybe mongoDB idk how fingerprint looks like)
 - *load balancing* in front (or proxy, not sure if we want to serve static content, most likely images of thumbnails or something like that)
 - *cache layer* (maybe in front of the database) - I guess top songs cause the majority of traffic at a given period, but it brings complexity, and realistically speaking, we don't need it in this project, but if it would be serious, then it is a must